 That’s it.
 Oh, and it also has a population of 3,500 people and is located in the middle of a literal desert, an hour and 15 minutes’ drive from Almería capital.
 Cantoria?
 More like CAN’Toria.

 I didn’t tell my family and friends about my placement for a few days as I flip-flopped over whether or not I wanted to accept it and go.
-In the meantime, I pored over Google Maps, looking at every single town in the surrounding desert, hoping to be pleasantly surprised by the existence of a larger village where I could live.
+In the meantime, I pored over Google Maps, looking at every single village in the surrounding desert and hoping to be pleasantly surprised by the existence of a larger nearby town where I could live.
 There was nothing within a half-hour radius of Cantoria with a population larger than 12,000.

-I think back to where I was a year ago, and I can’t believe I was ever dreading coming to such a welcoming place.
+I think back to where I was in spring 2015, and I can’t believe I was ever dreading coming to such a welcoming place.

 On one hand, I understand the sinking feeling in your stomach when you type your placement town into Google Maps and see basically nothing in the surrounding area.
-It’s especially disappointing if you requested to be in a big city on the initial application, like I did both years (I still have this mental image of a bunch of people sitting around a table last year assigning school placements, then reading my application and bursting into collective hysterical laughter before placing me in Cantoria, even though I know that’s not how the placement process works at all.
+It’s especially disappointing if you requested to be in a big city on the initial application, like I did both years.
+I still have this mental image of a bunch of people sitting around a table assigning school placements, then reading my application and bursting into collective hysterical laughter before placing me in Cantoria, even though I know that’s not how the placement process works at all.

 But after having been here for the past eight months, I also understand the other side of the equation now.
 Big cities are awesome, yes.
 Most people want to be placed there.
 But if everyone got what they wanted, the Cantorias of the world would never get an auxiliar.

 It’s not always easy to live in a small town, especially without a car.
 But I made do and attempted to keep an open mind throughout the year, and it ended up being so much better than I expected.
 Even more importantly, I feel that I’ve really been able to make a tangible difference in the lives of my students, who don’t have as easy access to English-language material as those who live in the bustling metropoli of Madrid, Barcelona, or Seville.
 While you’re being mildly inconvenienced during your paid year in Europe, your students are getting a once-in-a-lifetime opportunity to learn the most useful language in the world with a native speaker.